vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/gopAla-deshika-shrAddha-prayogaH/08_abhishravaNamantrAH.md

    comment); ⌊*Kaṭha-hss.*, p.
 83;⌋ the only variant is *sacante* for
    *sacanta* in TS.TA.

-&gt; "This passage and vii.
+> "This passage and vii.
 79. 2 cast light upon the idea of *sādhya;* there are two kinds of gods:
-&gt;
+>
-&gt; - those with Indra at their head and
+> - those with Indra at their head and
-&gt; - the *sādhya* 'they who are to be won' (*sādhya* 'what is to be
+> - the *sādhya* 'they who are to be won' (*sādhya* 'what is to be
    brought into order, under control, or into comprehension').

-&gt; They are thus the unknown, conceived as preceding the known.
+> They are thus the unknown, conceived as preceding the known.
 Later they are worked into the ordinary classification of Vasus, Rudras, etc.; and what was formerly a serious religious problem, a hierarchy conceived as possible before the now-accepted gods (something like the pre-Olympians with the Greeks), has become an empty name."
-&gt;
+>
-&gt; R. \*⌊Also RV. x.
+> R. \*⌊Also RV. x.
 90. 16.⌋
 </details>
 <details><summary>Griffith</summary>